joealden/corum-client/README.md

 > Content entries are organized by areas of interest called "subreddits".

 Corum will borrow these basic ideas.
-The reason I wanted to create Corum instead of continuing to use Reddit is explained in the following subsections.
+The reason I wanted to create Corum, instead of continuing to use Reddit, is explained in the following subsections.

 ### A Self Governing Democracy
 Being self governed means that those that are being governed, govern themselves and each other.
 There is no higher authority that makes decisions.
 In the case of a forum site, this means that it is solely up to the users of the forum as a collective to decide what content belongs on it.
-Corum will be designed and developed from the ground up following this principle.
+Corum will be designed and developed from the ground up to strictly follow this principle.

 Just like in a real democracy, the users will be given one vote each on every post, and each vote will be treated equally.
 Up until now, this sounds very similar to [Reddit](https://www.reddit.com/).
-The way that Corum differentiates itself is that the vote that users are given actually means something.
+The way that Corum differentiates itself from existing solutions like Reddit is by making the vote that users are given actually mean something.
 If users generally vote positively on a post, then the post will remain.
 However, if a post gets a mostly negative response, it will be automatically removed from the sub forum that it was posted in.
 This means that if someone posts something that doesn't belong on the forum, it will be removed by the users themselves _fairly_.
 This is instead of having a moderator remove it based on their own opinion of the post, which could be biased.

-The idea of having self governing forum software means that the role of forum moderators does not need to exist.
+The idea of having self governing forum software means that the role of the forum moderator not longer needs to exist.

 This is a good thing because:
 * It means that the forum require less maintenance.
 (Less man power required)
 * The users of the forum are responsible for maintaining it.
 (More **neutral** and **fair**)
 * The removal of the moderator role keeps code complexity down.
-(Only one type of user account needs to exist)
+(Only one type of user account needs to exist, and no 'admin control panel' is required)

 ### An Open Platform
 While it is one thing to keep the platform itself democratic, it is also important that the management and development is kept democratic as well.
 As of 1st September 2017, after many years of being open source, [Reddit has decided to stop developing in the open](https://www.reddit.com/r/programming/comments/6xh3xp/reddits_main_code_is_no_longer_opensource).
-As an advocate for open source, I believe that Reddit has made the wrong decision.
+As an advocate for open source, I believe that Reddit has made the wrong decision here.

 Being open source means that anyone who wants to contribute can.
 They can easily propose new features, report and/or fix bugs, and freely read the source code knowing that anyone else can too.
-Developers cannot go hiding things in the source code like unwarranted tracking etc.
+Developers cannot go hiding things in the source code like unnecessary tracking etc.
-Every decision made by the project is made _with_ the users, not _for_ the users.
+Every decision made by the project is made by the users.

 This means that ultimately, the users of the forum decide the direction that Corum takes in _all_ aspects.

 ### A Modern and Minimalist Experience
 As mentioned [above](#a-reddit-alternative), Reddit has not changed how it looks or feels very much at all since it was created in 2005.
 However, the reasoning behind this decision is probably that they do not want to make it feel unfamiliar for returning users.
-As Corum is yet to be created, it means that it can completely rethink the way a forum should look and feel.
+For Corum, this means that I can completely rethink the way a forum should look, feel and function, as it is a new project.
 With that being said, it is important that the transition from Reddit to Corum is as easy as possible for new users.
 So, if I keep the basic features of Reddit intact and keep the UI & UX simple, new users should be able to get up and running with Corum quickly.

 ## The Investigation
 ### Interviews
-I have interviewed people that I know are users of Reddit to get an idea of what they like and don't like about it in particular.
+I will be interviewing people that I know are users of Reddit to get an idea of what they like and don't like about Reddit.
 This will help me understand what features I should borrow, leave out, as well those that could be added that don't currently exist.

 #### Questions